mochatek/frolang/README.md

 4. __Evaluation__: runs through the AST evaluating all expressions.

 ## Installation and Usage
+You can follow any of these methods to install and use FroLang:

 1. Running from this project:
     - Clone this repo